paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

 #### Amendment of Subsection (c)(2)(B)
 Pub.
 L. 116–260, div.
 FF, title VII, §§ 701(b), 704(2), Dec.
 27, 2020, 134 Stat.
-3137, 3199, provided that, effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, this section is amended by striking “expected family contributions” each place the term appears and inserting “student aid indexes”.
+3137, 3199; Pub.
+L. 117–103, div.
+R, § 102(a), Mar.
+15, 2022, 136 Stat.
+819, provided that, effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, this section is amended by striking “expected family contributions” each place the term appears and inserting “student aid indexes”.
 See 2020 Amendment note below.

 #### Prior Provisions
 A prior section 1070b–2, Pub.
 L. 89–329, title IV, § 413C, as added Pub.
 L. 92–318, title I, § 131(b)(1), June 23, 1972, 86 Stat.
 253; amended Pub.
 L. 94–482, title I, § 122(b), Oct.
 12, 1976, 90 Stat.
 2094; Pub.
 L. 96–374, title IV, § 403(d), Oct.
 3, 1980, 94 Stat.
 1405, related to selection of recipients of supplemental educational opportunity grants and agreements with institutions, prior to the general revision of this part by Pub.
 L. 99–498.